Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/therapist.png)

+*Therapists involved in the data collected from Incant study.*

 * The patient is a male like in 93 % of videos.
-The therapist is a female like in 99 % of videos.
+The therapist is a female in 99 % of the videos.
 * Two centers were included.
 This patient come from the main center.
 * We have all our [psychometrics evaluations](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) (cannabis consumption : initial, 3m, 6m, 9m, 12m).